Project Overview

 Proposal abstract:

-This project will foster peer-to-peer learning among women and non-binary farmers in Illinois, focusing on the role of climate-smart farming practices and climate-conscious decision making in creating a more sustainable, resilient agricultural system.
-In American Farmland Trust’s (AFT) experience engaging farmers, traditional education efforts, which are often targeted to a male demographic, are not accessible or relevant to women and non-binary farmers.
-Through this project, women and non-binary people who have been disenfranchised from traditional outreach efforts will access educational resources and strengthen social networks to advance the establishment of climate resilient agriculture practices.
+This project will foster peer-to-peer learning among farmers in Illinois, focusing on the role of weather-adapted farming practices and weather-informed decision making in creating a more sustainable agricultural system.
+In American Farmland Trust’s (AFT) experience engaging farmers, not all farmers have been able to participate.
+Through this project, farmers who have not been reached with traditional outreach efforts will participate in educational resources and strengthen networks to advance the establishment of weather-adapted agriculture practices.

-AFT will collaborate with two women farmers and one non-binary farmer (Farmer Advisors) to develop climate resilient agriculture trainings, which will be offered using AFT’s learning circle model in a series of three in-person workshops.
-Learning circles are an innovative peer-to-peer learning model which provides opportunities for women and non-binary farmers to learn from peers and subject experts on climate resilient agriculture in a non-hierarchical setting that recognizes the expertise and knowledge of the collective group, rather than a few individual speakers.
-Workshops will take place across Northern Illinois, highlighting a diversity of vegetable, specialty crop, and small grain operations.
+AFT will collaborate with three farmers (Farmer Advisors) to develop weather-adapted agriculture trainings, which will be offered using AFT’s learning circle model in a series of three in-person workshops.
+Learning circles are an innovative peer-to-peer learning model which provides opportunities for farmers to learn from peers and subject experts on weather-adapted agriculture in a non-hierarchical setting that recognizes the expertise and knowledge of the collective group, rather than a few individual speakers.
+Workshops will take place across Northern Illinois, highlighting a variety of vegetable, specialty crop, and small grain operations.

 Project objectives from proposal:

-This project’s objectives are to 1) engage 400 women and non-binary farmers via peer-to-peer learning to build climate resiliency in agriculture, 2) host three learning circles that will build strong networks among women and non-binary farmers, and 3) provide training and resources to empower women and non-binary farmers to implement climate-smart practices and share their knowledge within their own farmer networks.
+This project’s objectives are to 1) engage 400 farmers via peer-to-peer learning to build weather-adaptability in agriculture, 2) host three learning circles that will build strong networks among farmers, and 3) provide training and resources to empower farmers to implement weather-adapted practices and share their knowledge within their own farmer networks.